ch-stark/policies-argocd-tutorial/tutorial.md

 ## Conclusion

-By following this tutorial and executing the provided script, you've successfully set up ArgoCD to deploy Policies.
-This PolicySet will help you enforce best practices and enhance the security and compliance of your OpenShift cluster.
-You can further customize and manage your policies through Git and keep your cluster in a desired state effortlessly.
-Happy policy management!
+By following this tutorial and executing the provided script, you've achieved a rapid, efficient, and proven setup of ArgoCD for deploying Policies.
+This PolicySet serves as a robust framework to enforce best practices, fortify the security, and ensure compliance within your OpenShift cluster.
+Leveraging Git, you can effortlessly customize and manage your policies, maintaining your cluster in the desired state with ease.
+Embrace the power of streamlined policy management!